symfony/symfony-docs/templating.rst

 .. tip::

-    The ``{'article': article}`` syntax is the standard Twig syntax for hash maps (i.e. an array with named keys).
+    The ``{'article': article}`` syntax is the standard Twig syntax for hash maps (e.g. an array with named keys).
 If you needed to pass in multiple elements, it would look like this: ``{'foo': foo, 'bar': bar}``.

 .. index::